actions/setup-node/README.md

 - optionally downloading and caching a version of node - npm by version spec and add to PATH
 - TODO: registering problem matchers for error output
-- TODO: configuring authentication for npm packages
+- optionally configuring authentication for npm packages
 - TODO: configuring proxy if the runner is configured to use a proxy (coming with private runners)

 # Usage